nicktill/nicktill/README.md

 ### Hi there 👋
-My name is Nicholas Tillmann and am currently a CS student a at the University of Pittsburgh 🎓 Feel free to browse some cool repositories below!
+My name is Nicholas Tillmann and am currently a CS student a at the University of Pittsburgh 🎓 Feel free to browse some cool repositories below!<br/>
 [LinkedIn](https://www.quora.com) [website](https://nicktill.github.io) or [resume](https://nicktill.github.io/resume.pdf)

-📫 How to reach me: ntillmann1439@gmail.com
+📫 Contact me: ntillmann1439@gmail.com
+🌱 Currently looking to explore web3 technologies
 <!--
 **NickTill/NickTill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...